 It took my 80-year-old father and me 15 days to finish our Costa Brava Coastal Path hike last summer.
 Fifteen wonderful individual days staring out at the Mediterranean and some of the most beautiful coastlines in Spain!
-It felt as if every day was the best ever – and then we’d wake up and start hiking the next day and it got even better!
+It felt as if every day was the best ever – and then we’d wake up and start another day hiking, and it got even better!

 Even though the Costa Brava Camins de Ronda and Coastal Paths is a long-distance hiking route taking you from village to village along the coast, you can slice it and dice it any way you’d like.
 No matter how much time you have, you can find a coastal path itinerary that will work for your adventure level and timeframe.
 And the best part is that you will end up in a Costa Brava town to stay in and explore when you aren’t hiking.
 This is the ease and beauty of the Costa Brava coastal paths; you can do it your way!
 Queue Barbara Streisand…